MYAzrak/FifthElementInterviews/README.md

 ```

 Navigate to `http://localhost:4200/` in your browser.
 The application will automatically reload if you change any of the source files.

+## Hosting and Deployment

+- The application is hosted on Firebase and can be accessed at: <https://fifthelement-interviews.web.app/>.
+- The project is integrated with Firebase for CI/CD, ensuring that any changes pushed to the main branch are automatically deployed to the live site.
+- The CI/CD pipeline is set up using GitHub Actions.
+This automates the build, test, and deployment process, making sure that the application is always up-to-date.

 ## Usage